who we are

 Motus evaluates your specific orthopedic injury or disease and provides you with customized/individualized/personalized plan of care.
 Whether that be physical therapy, biologics, Tenex, or even surgery.
 Motus is here to ensure you are aware of the options available to you.
 Motus offers nonsurgical treatment options as opposed to traditional surgical interventions.
-This includes biologics which uses the patient’s own stem cells and platelet-rich plasma to stimulate regrowth of their own tissues instead of having these tissues surgically replaced or removed.
+This includes regenerative cellular therapies which use the patient’s own cells and growth factors to stimulate repair of their injuries instead of having these tissues surgically replaced or removed.

 A profile of

 I am originally from the Chicagoland area and I attended medical school at the University of Illinois at Chicago.
 I completed my internship and residency in family medicine from the Mayo Clinic in Rochester, Minnesota.
 After residency, I practiced family medicine in both the hospital and clinic setting as well as occupational and student health.
 I found myself drawn to orthopedic conditions and decided to further my career with fellowship training in primary care sports medicine at the Steadman Hawkins Clinic of the Carolinas.